sammyl4231/sep11-freedom-project/prep/plan.md

 ### Breaking down tasks

 To make things easier, I can start with one piece of the project at a time.
-I can start with how the background of the level(s) would look.
+I can start the title screen, make it pop out and add the "Start" button to start playing the game, and a button to go to the settings and controls.
+Then I can start with how the background of the level(s) would look.
 And if I like how the background looks, I can start adding the grounds and platforms.
+After I add the platforms and grounds, I can start creating and adding the sprites for the player, enemies, teleporters, and points.
+After that, I can make the screens for when I win or lose.

 ---